brijesh-deb/sprintboot-sample/README.md

 - Same end-point for different media types
 - Javabean validation using JSR 380
 - Using JSON/XML
 - Read file from resource folder in Jar
+- Shutdown service using Actuator

 #### 1. Using same end-point for different media types
 - URI for JSON: localhost:8090/sample/transaction [GET]